sapienza logo

 MUSICA FRANCA

-The aim of the ERC-Starting Grant project MUSICA FRANCA is to investigate the role music played as a shared medium of communication across medieval Europe, enabling texts and ideas to travel across linguistic and political borders.
+The ERC-Starting Grant project MUSICA FRANCA (HORIZON-ERC, ID: 101219609) investigates the role music played as a shared medium of communication across medieval Europe, enabling texts and ideas to travel across linguistic and political borders.

 AIMS